Tbhuvan/fl-security-testbed/README.md

 ## Research Context

 Part of the [ActivGuard](https://github.com/Tbhuvan/activguard) research programme.
-This testbed provides the experimental platform for RQ5: training vulnerability probes collaboratively across organisations without exposing proprietary code, while defending against poisoning attacks on the shared probe.
+The open question this testbed targets: can vulnerability detection probes be trained collaboratively across organisations without any participant exposing their proprietary code — and what happens when one participant tries to poison the shared model?

 ## License